Frequently Asked Questions - ADR Systems

 General Questions

-Why is ADR Systems different from other providers?
+How is ADR Systems different from other providers?

 Unlike some other dispute resolution providers, our neutrals are not employees and have no financial or managerial stake in the company.
 This ensures their neutrality.

 Personal attention is the hallmark of ADR Systems.
 Our neutrals, case managers and staff are with you through every step of the dispute resolution process and provide unparalleled service.
+These staples of ADR Systems are unmatched in the industry.
+That’s what makes us the best in the business – we give you the attention your case deserves and deliver results.
+With ADR Systems, It’s Settled. ®

 What is the Tax ID Number for ADR Systems?